-All homes receiving single-family cart service (including townhouses with that service) are included in FoodCycle.
-FoodCycle will be expanded to all multi-family housing with cart or bin service by 2022.
-Apartments with cart service will have their garbage carts replaced with split carts.
-Apartments with bin service will receive a "food scraps only" cart for tenants to share and place their food scraps.
-City staff are currently working to set up food scraps recycling for multi-family complexes; until it's established, residents of apartments and condominiums in Sunnyvale may drop off food scraps for no charge at the SMaRT Station Recycling Center.
+The FoodCycle program expanded to multi-family homes in 2022.
+Apartments with cart service had their garbage carts replaced with split carts.
+All other apartments are in the process of receiving a "food scraps only" cart or bin for tenants to share and place their food scraps.
+All multi-family complexes will have food scraps service by Spring 2023.
+Residents in complexes that don't have the service yet may drop off food scraps for no charge at the SMaRT Station.
 All food scraps should be in either clear plastic bags or compostable bags.